How to use day-level diagnostics

 Use the Basics block to ask:

-• how long is this day?
+• how long the day is

-• how much hiking time does it require?
+• how much hiking time it requires

-• how high does it go?
+• how high it goes

 Energy & Weight